SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1019-22-1-disable-inventory-roles-page-for-external-users-if-inventory-5129-graft.md

 version: 1019.22.1
 ---
 Administrators can no longer change the global roles and inventory roles of users managed by the single sign-on (SSO) server if they are updated during login.
-Roles selected in the rules below will be reassigned to a user on each log in and other ones will be cleared" can be set in the access mapping of the SSO configuration
+The option "Roles selected in the rules below will be reassigned to a user on each log in and other ones will be cleared" can be set in the access mapping of the SSO configuration.